 From those early beginnings through to today, our Durham International Schools family has been instrumental in the development of Durham Kenya’s unique identity.
 We have enjoyed support from our international team, both from afar and during trips to Nairobi, including a recent visit from Durham Operations Director Nicolas Millen OBE and our Academic Director Ann Champion.

 “As a part of Durham International Schools, Durham Kenya shares in the values and traditions of its sister schools, whilst establishing its own Kenyan identity,” Mr Millen said to parents while in Nairobi.
-“We are determined that wherever the name Durham appears in reference to a school, that it is not simply a recognisable name, but rather emblematic of a very special way of educating children.”
+“We are determined that wherever the name Durham appears in reference to a school, that it is not simply a recognizable name, but rather emblematic of a very special way of educating children.”

 In our first year, the truly international nature of the school has been an important part of our day-to-day operations and growth, spurring some exciting activities for our students.
 While Durham thrives in its identity as a truly Kenyan school, we also benefit from insights derived from our international connections.
 Mrs Champion served as Head of Early Years at Durham School UK for 26 years, and has worked closely with our team to set the tone for our unique approach to this age group.
 Led by Headteacher Sue Small, our teaching staff have drawn inspiration from regular meetings with our international colleagues – and shared their own experiences and wisdom in return.